-After Mr. McComish's compensation was set and he commenced employment in August 2021, the Compensation Committee engaged Aon to advise on the appropriateness of the banks in the peer group considering S&T's current status and common practices among peer banking organizations for defining peer groups for executive compensation review purposes.
+The Compensation Committee reviews comparisons of the compensation programs established by peer banks for executives having similar responsibilities to S&T's executives to obtain a general understanding of current market practices to assist in evaluating S&T's compensation program.
+In 2021, the Compensation Committee engaged Aon to advise on the appropriateness of the banks in the peer group considering S&T's current status and common practices among peer banking organizations for defining peer groups for executive compensation review purposes.
 The Compensation Committee reviewed and agreed with Aon's recommendations and selected the following peer group based on similar size and scope to S&T and operating both inside and outside S&T's geographic market (collectively, the "Peer Banks"):

-1st Source Corporation Berkshire Hills Bancorp, Inc. Brookline Bancorp, Inc City Holding Company Community Bank System, Inc. First Busey Corporation First Commonwealth Financial Corporation First Merchants Corporation Lakeland Bancorp Midland States Bancorp, Inc. NBT Bancorp, Inc.
+1st Source Corporation Berkshire Hills Bancorp, Inc. Brookline Bancorp, Inc. City Holding Company Community Bank System, Inc. First Busey Corporation First Commonwealth Financial Corporation First Merchants Corporation Lakeland Bancorp Midland States Bancorp, Inc. NBT Bancorp, Inc.

 Northwest Bancshares, Inc. OceanFirst Financial Corp.
 Park National Corporation Premier Financial Corp.
-Provident Financial Services.
-Inc. Republic Bancorp, Inc. Sandy Spring Bancorp, Inc. Tompkins Financial TowneBank Univest Financial Corporation WesBanco
+Provident Financial Services, Inc. Republic Bancorp, Inc. Sandy Spring Bancorp, Inc. Tompkins Financial TowneBank Univest Financial Corporation WesBanco

-The Peer Banks were used by Aon to analyze the total direct compensation for S&T's executives for 2021 and will continue to be used in evaluating compensation for S&T executives, including the NEOs, going forward.
+The Peer Banks were used by Aon to analyze the total direct compensation for S&T's executives for 2022 and will continue to be used in evaluating compensation for S&T executives, including the NEOs, going forward.
+Based on Aon's analysis on the Peer Banks in 2022, the Compensation Committee removed TowneBank from the Peer Banks, due to its larger asset size and geography in comparison with S&T.

 The Compensation Committee uses the companies in the S&P 600 Bank Industry Index as of January 1 of the plan year (the "Performance Peer Group") for comparing S&T's relative performance for that year's LTIP.
-The companies in the S&P 600 Bank Industry Index as of January 1, 2021 are the Performance Peer Group for the 2021 LTIP.
+The companies in the S&P 600 Bank Industry Index as of January 1, 2022 are the Performance Peer Group for the 2022 LTIP.